 Salem

 Far From The Tree has its roots in England, when owners Al and Denise were studying oenology across the pond.
 Since apples grow better in New England than grapes do, they decided to open up a cider house instead of a winery.
-“Do what works, and do it well,” said Al. They get their apples from orchards in central Mass. and their own Maine orchard, and ferment the juice in the cellar of their Salem building, which keeps the cider below the required 60 degrees without costly, environmentally unfriendly temperature control systems.
+They get their apples from orchards in central Massachusetts and their own Maine orchard, and ferment the juice in the cellar of their Salem building, which keeps the cider below the required 60 degrees without costly, environmentally unfriendly temperature control systems.
+Their tasting room is located upstairs.

 Notch Brewing